 If you have a current, valid Oregon driver's license or ID, you must provide that number on your voter registration form.
 If you do not have either of these items, you must provide the last four digits of your Social Security number on your voter registration form.
 If you do not have any of these items, you must affirm this on the voter registration form and provide a copy of one of the following with your voter registration form:

 Your county elections office will mail you a card to let you know that your registration was received.
 If you are registering in Oregon for the first time, your completed voter registration form must be postmarked 21 days before the election in order to vote in that election.
 If you are unable to sign your name because of a disability, you should complete the "signature stamp attestation" form, which is available at your local county elections office.

+Instead of using traditional polling places where voters go to cast ballots on Election Day, a ballot is mailed to each registered voter.
 You will need to sign the return envelope of your ballot.
 Your signature will be matched with your voter registration card to verify your identity.

 You are a Military or Overseas voter if you are in uniformed services, living overseas OR a spouse or dependent of a uniformed services voter.
 To get registered and vote, you can utilize Overseas Vote Foundation.

 If you have additional questions about elections and voting overseas you can use our state specific elections official directory or contact the Overseas Vote Foundation.

 Oregon has a vote by mail process and does not have traditional polling places that require staffing by poll workers.
 To find out how you can volunteer on Election Day, contact your local board of elections.

 If there is a question about your eligibility as a voter or if you need to vote at a county elections office in a county other than the one in which you live, you will be issued a provisional ballot.